-From there, you can make much needed improvements, while also personalising your interactions around your true target audience.
+From there, you can make much needed improvements, while also personalizing your interactions around your true target audience.

 Once you’ve got a good idea of who your target audience is, the next tactic you want to adopt for your digital customer experience strategy is simplifying their experience overall.

-This is done by considering every touchpoint they encounter on their digital journey.
+This is done by considering every digital touchpoint they encounter on their online journey.

 Your website should be easy to navigate and designed intuitively, based on your customer research.